 then start with… |

-An overview of the scientific literature on a topic Example: Everything that's been published on a subject, or the most recent articles, or publications by a particular author |
+An overview of the scientific literature on a topic.
+Example: Everything that's been published on a subject, the most recent articles, or publications by a particular author |

-A citation index
+A citation index:

 |

-The full text of a citation If you've found an article citation but not the text of it, you can search in the Library search bar (put the whole title in quotes), or go directly to the database. |
+The full text of a citation If you've found an article citation but not the full text, you can use the Library search bar (put the whole title in quotes), or go directly to a database to access the article. |

 Articles from a specific journal, magazine or newspaper |

-Check the Journal Finder for journal subscription information and access |
+Use the Journal Finder for subscription information and access |

 Biomedical data and reports |